abhiram24/NodeJS-Faye-Chatty/README.md

 0) Configure Mysql with a user "root" and password as EMPTY
 1) Start Mysql Instance
 2) Create a new database by name "chatty"
-3) Import the data dump from the file "chatty_2017-03-18.sql" located under "/Users/landmark/abhiram/aff/DB" (Command to be used : mysql -u root -p  < chatty_2017-03-18.sql )
+3) Import the data dump from the file "chatty_2017-03-18.sql" located under "DB" folder (Command to be used : mysql -u root -p  < chatty_2017-03-18.sql )

 # Setup Instructions - NodeJS

-0) Copy the source from folder "aff/chatty" (I just setup on my other machine and just copy pasted the whole folder)
+0) Copy the source from folder "chatty" (I just setup on my other machine and just copy pasted the whole folder)
-1) My zip file also has package.json with the dependencies listed.
+1) My project also has package.json with the dependencies listed.
-2) Open the file "aff/chatty/routes/chatti.js" and change the Faye server IP on line #42 (Acknowledged,this is bad practice, we need to externalize it)
+2) Open the file "chatty/routes/chatti.js" and change the Faye server IP on line #42 (Acknowledged,this is bad practice, we need to externalize it)
-3) Once done, run the server using "nodemon app.js" (This should be done under the folder "aff/chatty")
+3) Once done, run the server using "nodemon app.js" (This should be done under the folder "chatty")
 4) The server is configured on 8099 (Try accessing the homepage from browser using "http://<<your_IP>>:8099/)

 # How to use Chatty: